msamancioglu/pythonExtendUserModel/README.md

 # So, let's do it!

-First, import AbstractUser model in models.py (customuserapp/models.py):
+First of all, import AbstractUser model in models.py (customuserapp/models.py):

          from django.contrib.auth.models import AbstractUser